 Hypersensitivity to cyproterone acetate or any of the excipients.

-The most serious adverse reactions associated with taking cyproterone acetate are hepatic toxicity, benign or malignant liver tumors that may lead to intra-abdominal hemorrhage and thromboembolic events (see Warnings and Precautions section). employment ).
+The most serious adverse reactions associated with cyproterone acetate use are hepatic toxicity, benign or malignant liver tumors that may lead to intra-abdominal bleeding and thromboembolic events (see Warnings and Precautions section). employment ).

 Reproductive organs and breast disease

 · Inhibition of spermatogenesis usually reversible upon discontinuation of treatment (may result in temporary infertility).